Chirita-Cristian819/Spring_App/README.md

 Application has a MySQL script attached as well to create the database locally

 ## Running the application ##
-To use the application simply run the project in an IDE or build the JAR and make requests to the specific endpoints
+To use the application simply run the project in an IDE or build the JAR, run the app to start Tomcat and make requests to the specific endpoints